Saga Castle

 How do I get to Saga Castle?

 The nearest station is Saga Station (JR Nagasaki Main Line).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 City bus from Saga Station to the castle area.
 Alternatively, a pleasant 20-minute walk through the city.
-Parking: Free parking available at the castle grounds.
-Accessible with a JR Pass.

 How much does Saga Castle cost to enter?